RSamaium/RPG-JS/readme.md

 * **Tiled Map Editor**

     Use the power of the software to create the maps.
 RPGJS supports several features:
     - Create Worlds.
-Assemble the cards allowing the player to switch naturally from one to the other
+Assemble the maps allowing the player to switch naturally from one to the other
     ![tiled world](https://docs.rpgjs.dev/assets/tiled-world-2.png)
     - Use shapes to perform interactions: who goes in, who comes out, etc.
     ![tiled shape](https://docs.rpgjs.dev/assets/add-shape.png)